-

 Many problems start below ground or inside the tree.

-Cracks, decay, and root issues can stay hidden for years.
+Cracks, decay, and root problems can remain hidden for years.

 Colorado weather places constant pressure on trees every season.